Skip to Content

 What Are Some Alternative Black Tank Treatments?

-There are a wide variety of RV black tank treatments on the market.
-The trick is to find the one that works best for you.
+If the features/benefits of tank treatment pods don’t interest you, or if you’re turned off by their cons, there are a wide variety of other RV black tank treatments on the market.
+The trick is to find the one that works best for you:

 Happy Campers Powder

 Happy Campers is effective in both cold and hot temperatures.
 Just drop a scoop into the black tank and you’re all set.
-You can use the powder in your grey tank as well.
-(Gray water can smell, too!)
+You can also use the powder in your grey tank, which can be a real help since gray water can smell, too!

 Unique Digest-It+ Liquid

-This is the very popular Digest-It product in liquid form, only it’s stronger than the classic Digest-It, (10 times stronger according to the manufacturer).
+This is the very popular Digest-It product in liquid form, only it’s stronger than the classic Digest-It (10 times stronger, according to the manufacturer).
 It’s very easy to use in both the black and grey tanks.
-It has many excellent user reviews and is recommended by many RV techs, too.
+It has many excellent user reviews and is also recommended by many RV technicians.

 • Faster and more effective waste and RV tissue digester.
 RV Digest-It+ RV black tank treatment breaks down waste and all brands of toilet paper,...